 Splits a raster dataset into separate files based on the DTED tiling structure.

-Change the spatial resolution of your raster dataset and set rules for aggregating or interpolating values across the new pixel sizes.
+Changes the spatial resolution of a raster dataset and sets rules for aggregating or interpolating values across the new pixel sizes.

 Divides a raster dataset into smaller pieces, by tiles or features from a polygon.

 A raster dataset has various properties that are associated with it: color maps, pyramids, statistics, attribute tables, world files, and cell values.
 The Raster Properties toolset contains tools to create, delete, and edit the various properties of a raster dataset.

 The following table lists the tools in the Raster Properties toolset and provides a brief description of each: